-- an end to the current system, known as Direct Provision;
+- an end to the current system of accommodating asylum seekers, known as Direct Provision;

-- the right to work for asylum seekers & access to education;
+- the right to work for asylum seekers;

-- the development of an alternative not-for-profit reception system that respects basic human rights principles and considerably limits time spent in reception centres;
+- the development of an alternative not-for-profit reception system that respects basic human rights principles;

 - more transparent decision-making;

-Direct Provision is the current system of accommodating asylum seekers in Ireland, which was introduced in April 2000 as a temporary measure.
-Asylum seekers are housed in residential institutions known as Direct Provision centres across the country, with 33 centres in total.
+Direct Provision is the current system of accommodating asylum seekers in Ireland.
+Asylum seekers are housed in residential institutions known as Direct Provision centres across the country, with 35 centres in total.
 Direct Provision is intended to provide for the basic needs of asylum seekers as their asylum applications are being processed.

 - The average length of stay in Direct Provision is more than four years, with many having spent up to 10 or 12 years living in these conditions;